Business process outsourcing has become incredibly popular with companies ranging from Fortune 500s to startups over the last two decades.

 - Minor time zone differences between US/Mexico.

-- Investment growth due to depreciation of the peso.
+- Investment growth due to the depreciation of the peso.

 Top BPOs in Colombia – Sitel, Convergys, Atlantic International.

-The outlook for global outsourcing industry in 2018 is optimistic growth.
+The outlook for the global outsourcing industry in 2022 is positive growth.

 Growing competitiveness from new outsourcing destinations coupled with the pressure on businesses to run cost efficiently will be the driving forces behind the accelerated growth in the BPO industry.